 The site is bounded to the north by Dog Pound Creek bushland (BioBanking site), to the east by Waitara Creek bushland and to the west by Berowra Valley National Park.
 The site itself is home to several threatened species and five vegetation communities, including;

 - Sydney Turpentine Ironbark Forest (Critically Endangered Ecological Community)

 Council will work closely with experts to protect and enhance the significant environmental features of the site.

-Unsanctioned mountain biking and walking trails have been established on the site for some time.
-Council is undertaking investigations to determine the feasibility and extent of which these activities will be retained on the site.
+Unsanctioned mountain biking and walking trails have been established on the site for some time and Council has identified an alternative configuration to reduce the impact on sensitive vegetation.

 Mountain Bike Trails and Bushwalking Tracks

 Currently there are unsanctioned mountain bike tracks on site.
 Council’s is working with the community, ecologists, and design specialists to identify alternative alignments that avoid and minimise impacts on high value biodiversity.